MOS Technology 6581: Revisions

+Remarking and forgery

+Since 6581 and 8580 SID ICs are no longer produced, they have become highly sought after.
+In late 2007, various defective chips started appearing on eBay as supposedly "new".
+Some of these remarked SIDs have a defective filter, but some also have defective channels/noise generators, and some are completely dead.

+Fake SID chips have also been supplied to unwitting buyers from unscrupulous manufacturers in China; the supplied chips are laser-etched with completely bogus markings, and the chip inside the package is not a SID at all.

+Uses

 Game audio

 The majority of games produced for the Commodore 64 made use of the SID chip, with sounds ranging from simple clicks and beeps to complex musical extravaganzas or even entire digital audio tracks.
 Due to the technical mastery required to implement music on the chip, and its versatile features compared to other sound chips of the era, composers for the Commodore 64 have described the SID as a musical instrument in its own right.
 Most software did not use the full capabilities of SID, however, because the incorrect published specifications caused programmers to only use well-documented functionality.
 Some early software, by contrast, relied on the specifications, resulting in inaudible sound effects.